Victorcorcos/Victorcorcos/README.md

 My passion for technology and innovation has been nurtured through a Computer Science degree from the Federal University of Bahia, complemented by a transformative experience at the State University of New York, Plattsburgh, USA.
 As currently a Tech Lead and Full Stack Senior Software Developer at Oxeanbits, my focus extends beyond writing code.
 I strive for a good code quality and performance, aiming for solutions that are not only effective but also easily comprehensible to other team members and adaptable to future challenges.
 I firmly believe that coding is not about communicating with computers, it is about comunicating with humans and instructing computers.

-> Programs must be written for people to read, and only indidentally for machines to execute
+> Programs must be written for people to read, and only indidentally for machines to execute.
 >
 > — 𝘏𝘢𝘭 𝘈𝘣𝘦𝘭𝘴𝘰𝘯 𝘢𝘯𝘥 𝘑𝘦𝘳𝘳𝘺 𝘚𝘶𝘴𝘴𝘮𝘢𝘯